OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

     </p:Part>')

     *** Error 42000: [Virtuoso Driver][Virtuoso Server]XML parser detected an error:
-        ERROR  : Only 0 out of 1 required attributes are defined for element <p:Part>, e.g. the element has no attribute 'ID' at line 3 column 25 of '(value to be placed in column DB.DBA.SPARE_PARTS of CONTENT)'
+        ERROR  : Only 0 out of 1 required attributes are defined for element <p:Part>, e.g., the element has no attribute 'ID' at line 3 column 25 of '(value to be placed in column DB.DBA.SPARE_PARTS of CONTENT)'
       <p:Part Count="101"/>
     -----------------------^